ashith-17/Marvel-Level-01/Report.md

 ## Task 2 - Matplotlib and Data Visualisation

 **Matplotlib** is a popular Python library used for data visualization.
-It provides tools to create a wide variety of static, animated, and interactive plots, ranging from simple line plots to complex multi-dimensional graphs.
-Matplotlib is particularly valued for its flexibility and control over plot appearance, making it a preferred choice for detailed customization in professional and academic visualizations.Data visualization is crucial for interpreting data trends, spotting anomalies, and conveying insights effectively.
+It provides tools to create a wide variety of static, animated, and interactive plots, ranging from simple line plots to complex multi-dimensional graphs.Data visualization is crucial for interpreting data trends, spotting anomalies, and conveying insights effectively.
 #

  Matplotlib allows detailed control over plot elements like colors, labels, styles, and grid layouts.It Works well with other Python libraries, such as **Pandas** for data manipulation and **NumPy** for numerical operations.It offers line plots, scatter plots, bar plots, histograms, box plots, pie charts, heatmaps, violin plots, area plots, 3D plots,multiple sub plots, stem plots, quiver plots, and step plots.
 #

 Matplotlib also has a user-friendly interface through **Pyplot**, which provides MATLAB-like commands that simplify plot creation, making it accessible even for beginners.
-This capability has made Matplotlib a fundamental tool for data analysis and visualization in Python.
 #

 The task was to explore the various basic characteristics to plots with python libraries,make a multivariate distribution for the given dataset for a classification task and to understand an elementary idea of clustering.